Rajpratik71/eucalyptus-wiki/Scalable-Walrus-Tech-Preview-in-Eucalyptus-3.4.md

 The cloud administration can register multiple Object Storage Gateway (OSG) components with the Eucalyptus Cloud Controller (CLC).

 To do so, you may use the euca_conf utility or the euca-regiser-object-storage-gateway command.
-For example,
+For instance,

     euca_conf --register-osg <OSG IP>

 You should do this for every OSG you wish to register (substituting the IP with the correct one, of course).

+OSGs may be deregistered similarly.

+    euca_conf --deregister-osg <OSG IP>

 ### Configuring Storage Provider
 ### Checking Service State